The Ionising Radiation Regulations last saw a change in 1999, where IRR85 was reviewed and updated to ensure a development to radiological protection.

-- The term ‘Radiation Employer’ will cease to exist under IRR17, and be replaced with ‘an employer who carries out a practice that involves ionising radiation’.
+- The term ‘Radiation Employer’ ceased to exist under IRR17, and has been replaced with ‘an employer who carries out a practice that involves ionising radiation’.

 - An estimate of radiation dosage that may impact the public will need to be completed.
 This refers to all employers who carry out a radiation practice, and mainly impacts those companies who transport radioactive material and / or those undertaking site radiography.